salamaashoush/you360Mobile/src/pages/signup/README.md

 # Signup

-The Signup page renders a signup form with email/password by default and an optional username field.
+The Signup page renders a signup form with firstName/lastName/email/password